 Often the final result of an experiment will be a combination of the measurements of several different items.
 The errors (or deviations) in all of those measurements are combined to produce the error (or deviation) of the result.
 If two measurements are added or subtracted, the error of the result is the sum of the absolute error of the two measurements.
-If two measurements are multiplied or divided, the error of the result is the sum of the result is the sum of the result is the result is the sum of the result is t
+If two measurements are multiplied or divided, the error of the result is the sum of the relative error of the measurements.
+Identical rules to the propagation of deviation.